 This research contributes to the instructors' (we define instructors as faculty who teach online courses) understanding of CRP principles in online spaces that recognize global identities and cultural experiences to meet the needs of diverse students in online learning environments.
-Furthermore, this research contributes to the context, resources, design and implementation of incorporating diverse and culturally materials responsive pedagogies in the design of future online courses in higher education institutions and fosters pedagogical dialogue and critical reflection in online classrooms (Hodges et al., 2020; Jørgensen et al., 2020; Oliveira et al., 2021).
-Framed by the culturally responsive computing theory (CRC) (Scott et al., 2015), we aimed to explore instructors' perceptions of CRP in online education, how instructors integrate CRP into online curriculum and the challenges in incorporating cross-cultural collaborative learning for students from different cultural backgrounds.
+Furthermore, this research contributes the context, to resources, design and implementation of diverse incorporating materials culturally responsive pedagogies in the design of future online courses in higher education institutions and pedagogical dialogue and critical reflection in online classrooms (Hodges et al., 2020; Jørgensen et al., 2020; Oliveira et al., 2021).
+Framed by the culturally responsive computing theory (CRC) (Scott et al., 2015), we aimed to explore instructors' perceptions of CRP in online education, how instructors integrate CRP into online curriculum and the challenges incorporating cross-cultural collaborative learning for students from different cultural backgrounds.

-2. LITERATURE REVIEW
+LITERATURE REVIEW